Elementary Education Pre-K-Grade 4

 Biology (3 credits)

-The courses listed above apply only to the Master of Education with certification and certification only programs.
+The courses listed above apply only to the Master of Education with certification program.
 Students entering the program without all, or part, of the undergraduate requirements may meet them with additional coursework or by competency tests while they are taking the graduate classes.

 - Knowledge of Subject Matter – The early, middle and special education candidate understands the central concepts, tools of inquiry and structures of the discipline(s) he or she teaches and can create learning experiences that make these aspects of subject matter meaningful for students.